Hacking highlights dangers to Seoul of North's cyber-warriors

-SEOUL A hacking attack that brought down three South Korean broadcasters and two major banks has been identified by most commentators as North Korea flexing its muscles as military tensions on the divided peninsula sky-rocket.
+SEOUL A hacking attack that brought down three South Korean broadcasters and two major banks has been identified by most commentators as Pyongyang flexing its muscles as military tensions on the divided peninsula sky-rocket.

 Officials in Seoul traced Wednesday's breach to a server in China, a country that has been used by North Korean hackers in the past.
 That reinforces the vulnerability of South Korea, the world's most wired economy, to unconventional warfare.